oracle-devrel/cool.devo.build/README.md

         - label: Second Link
           url: https://example.com/two/
       email: brett@example.com
     ```

+    If you fill all this out once and there's a good chance you'll write again in the future, we'll pull all of this info into the authors data file and assign you a slug.
+Once you have a slug, you're author section just looks like:

+    ```yaml
+    author: brett-terpstra
+    ```

+    Of course, once that happens you'll have to make pull requests to update your bio, but that should be manageable.

 - `toc: true` will enable a sidebar table of contents, automatically generated from headers in the page

-- You can manually add links to the left sidebar using:
+- You can manually add links to the left sidebar, below any author bio, using:

     ```yaml
     sidebar: